Codex-I/jemmycodes/README.md

 # <p align="center">Holla, Nice to meet you!👋🏽</p>

 ### <div align="center">Holla, I'm Jemimah, a frontend developer also aspiring to go into fullstack.
-Nice to have you hear, have fun.</div>
+Nice to have you here, have fun.</div>

 - 🔭 I’m currently working on my portfolio